Zacad/Symfony-Modular-Monolith-Hexagonal-DDD-Event-Driven-template/readme.md

 Queries and Query Handlers are located within ReadModel directory.

 They use bus pattern to dispatch commands and queries.
-Technical implementation of buses is based on Symfony Messenger component.
+Technical implementation of buses is based on Symfony Messenger component and is located inside Common direcotry.
+By default all buses are synchronous, but we can achieve asynchronous processing just by changing messenger configuration.

 ### Event Driven Architecture